Bringing Vintage Aircraft to Life since 2010

 The confirmation of the Storch's versatility was that the aircraft could be found almost everywhere the German armed forces were based.
 And it would be a Fi 156 which on the 12th September 1943 took part in the rescue of the imprisoned Benito Mussolini from a hotel in the Apennine mountains, Italy.

-In total 2,549 Fieseler Storchs were produced with Morane-Saulnier and Mraz, who had built the type during the Second World War for the Luftwaffe, continuing production of the type post-war under new designations.
+In total over 2,800 Fieseler Storchs were produced with Morane-Saulnier and Mraz, who had built the type during the Second World War for the Luftwaffe, continuing production of the type post-war under new designations.
 The Storch was also used by both Kesselring and Rommel and a captured Fi 156 was to become Field Marshal Montgormery's personal aircraft.

 Technical Details